epithet-ssh/epithet/README.md

 [Facebook style](https://engineering.fb.com/security/scalable-and-secure-access-with-ssh/) ssh handling seems to take this approach.

-# Login Mechanism
+# Auth Mechanism

-How do we make sure ssh sends the right cert?

-We have a couple options, either one implies we authenticate to a local agent, which is granted credentials to communicate with the CA to obtain short lived certificates.
 We must never *trust* the agent to do more than obtain certs on behalf of the person whom it has credentials for -- ie, it must never get the CA private key.

+Policy in the CA must control the specific configuration of the cert (principals, duration, name, etc).
+All the agent may do is ask for the next cert on behalf of the authentication tokens it has, it must not ever specifcy what goes in the certificate.

-## Option: custom ssh-agent and `IdentityAgent` directives on host patterns
+## Custom ssh-agent and `IdentityAgent` directives on host patterns

 No interest in replacing default openssh ssh-agent, but you can specify a different one for a host block in config.
 I don't know if there is a mechanism to launch it if missing, but worst case we need to start a daemon.

 We then need to have a communication channel between that agent and the CA which we trust.
 It seems like starting the agent explicitely and doing an auth dance (CLI saml with okta, pop a web browser, etc) that tells the CA to trust the agent can work.
 Implies we could use short lived TLS certs for Agent -> CA, though this may be overthinking it.

-## Option: daemon generate cert file

-Instead of asking the agent for the cert, just update contents of `~/.ssh/` to replace a named certificate.
-A drawback here is that we don't know when it is being used, so refreshing it will need to be out of band.

-This feels like it would be faster to start with, but more limited than having an agent proper.

 # "Installation"